Using TalkingPoints to Connect, Model and Promote Awareness

 Promote trust, share information, and raise awareness

 Strong connections equal trust.
-Teachers have influence and so do parents.
-When they are working in tandem to support a child, they can do incredible things.
+Teachers have influence, and so do parents.
+They can do incredible things when they are working in tandem to support a child.

-Using TalkingPoints to share ideas, resources and other types of support is a great way to promote a child’s wellbeing.
-This includes sharing information about bullying-prevention programs.
+Using TalkingPoints to share ideas, resources, and other types of support is a great way to promote a child’s well-being, including sharing information about bullying-prevention programs.

-In your TalkingPoints for Teachers account, you can paste links to videos of inspiring messages (learn how to turn on the captioning/translation here), attach photos of bullying data and recommendations for further research into your favorite research-based prevention programs.
+In your TalkingPoints for Teachers account, you can paste links to videos of inspiring messages (learn how to turn on the captioning/translation here), attach photos of bullying data, and share recommendations for further information from your favorite research-based prevention programs.

 Model how to have difficult conversations

 Children mimic what they see adults doing, whether we like it or not.
-That’s why it’s important not to avoid difficult conversations between home and school, but to have them, especially when a child’s wellbeing is at stake.
-That’s also why it’s important to have these difficult conversations with a mutual sense of trust, respect and understanding between all parties involved.
+That’s why it’s important not to avoid difficult conversations between home and school, but to have them, especially when a child’s well-being is at stake.
+That’s also why having these difficult conversations with a mutual sense of trust, respect, and understanding between all parties involved is important.

 If the hard work has been done to build strong relationships, they won’t be quite so difficult.
 We trust each other.
 We have a mutual understanding of our goals.
 Let’s talk.

-The doors are now open to have deeper conversations, whether initiated by the teacher or parent, about an individual child’s experience with bullying.
+The doors are now open to have deeper conversations, whether initiated by the teacher or family member, about an individual child’s experience with bullying.
 Are they hurting others?
 Are they being hurt?

 Modeling an open and honest conversation about a difficult topic without anger, even through text, is a great way to use TalkingPoints in the prevention process.